-In October 2022, the Secretary of State at the time (the Secretary of State for Business, Energy and Industrial Strategy) issued a direction under Section 35 of the Planning Act 2008 that the Morgan and Morecambe Offshore Wind Farms: Transmission Assets should be treated as a development for which development consent is required.
+In October 2022, the Secretary of State for Business, Energy and Industrial Strategy issued a direction under section 35 of the Planning Act 2008 that the Project should be treated as a development for which development consent is required.

 The Planning Inspectorate will then examine the DCO application, with input from interested parties and statutory consultees.

-The examination period is expected to take a maximum of six months.
 Following the examination, the Planning Inspectorate will present its recommendation to the Secretary of State for Energy Security and Net Zero, who will then make the final decision on whether the DCO should be granted.
-We anticipate for a final decision to be made on our application in 2025.

 To register your interest and follow the Planning Inspectorate’s consultation process, visit www.gov.uk/government/organisations/planning-inspectorate.

 If, as a result of the feedback received during our statutory consultation, the Project needs to change to an extent that it is necessary to carry out further statutory consultation, this will be carried out in accordance with the principles set out in our Statement of Community Consultation (“SoCC”) and targeted geographically, or by group, as is appropriate to the change.